Managing residential respite care allowances

 - are not specified care and services in Schedule 1 of the Principles

-- are not covered by the payment of an extra services fee or an accommodation payment
+- are not covered by the payment of an extra services fee

 - are not services you’re required to deliver under your responsibilities as a provider